EnMasseProject/enmasse/DEVELOPMENT.md

 ## Go

-Golang dependencies are managed using glide (the project will move to go modules once dependencies have).
+Golang dependencies are managed using go modules

 Use `gofmt` to format all the source code.